soverenio/docs/docs/integration/event-objects.md

 1. **New Data Type**: events of this type are recorded whenever Soveren observes a data type for the first time in your infrastructure.

-2. **Data Flow Change**: this category encapsulates all changes related to both internal and external senders and receivers: introduction of new assets (senders or receivers), detection of previously unobserved data types in them.
+2. **Data Flow Change**: this category encapsulates all changes related to both internal and external senders and receivers: introduction of new services or external connections (senders or receivers), detection of previously unobserved data types in them.

 3. **Policy Violation**: cover all events triggered by violations of policies configured in the Soveren app.